-The routine conversation between the dentist and the patient at our Dental clinic in Pune.
+The routine conversation between the dentist and the patient at our Dental clinic.

 Patient:- Hey doc, why I need a crown?
 Only filling won’t be enough?